Sirdsapes/osticket-prereqs/README.md

 -We will continue setting up osTicket in the browser.
 Click Continue.
 Fill out the necessary System Settings and Admin User information.
 -We need to install HeidiSQL (HeidiSQL_12.3.0.6589_Setup) to finish the Database Settings portion.
 Once Heidi is finished downloading and installing, click New, enter your username and password that was used for the MySQL set up and click Open.
 In the new window, right-click Unnamed and create a new Databas named osTicket.
 -Back in the osTicket browser window, we enter in the relevant information and install.
--Go back to the os-ticket.php from earlier and reset Everyone's permissions to Read and Read & execute.

 </p>
 <br />